DAOmasons/daomasons-docs/docs/Rules/decision-making.md

 The Core DAO makes decisions that fall within the Core DAO scope.
 This includes:

 - **Projects**.
 What client work the DAO agrees to take on as well as internal projects.
-  - This includes examining who is working on the project, what the project is, what the project is worth, and who the team lead will be. - This is all summarized in a [Project Request](docs/Templates/project-proposal) that is submitted prior to the meeting.
+  - This includes examining who is working on the project, its scope, worth, and the Project Lead.
+  - This is all summarized in a [Project Request](docs/Templates/project-proposal) that is submitted prior to the meeting.
   - DAO Members are expected to have reviewed the Project Proposal before the meeting.
 - **Promotions**.
 Promoting Contributors to Core Members.
   - [A Promotion Request](docs/Templates/promotion-request) should be submitted prior to the meeting.